NREL/openstudio-model-articulation-gem/lib/measures/set_nist_infiltration_correlations/README.md

 ### HVAC Operating Schedule
 Choose the HVAC Operating Schedule for the building.
 The schedule must be a Schedule Constant or Schedule Ruleset object.
 Lookup From Model will use the operating schedule from the largest airloop by floor area served.
+If the largest airloop serves less than 5% of the building, the measure will attempt to use the Building Hours of Operation schedule instead.
 **Name:** hvac_schedule,
 **Type:** Choice,
 **Units:** ,